iroger/ASRock-TRX40-proxmox/README.md

 * Check grub setting video=vesafb:off,efifb:off.
 Doesn't seem to help with video error
 * Check moving proxmox disc to ASMedia controller and pass other USB controllers.
 Works, also passing USB controllers works but system locks up after reboot and needs power cycle to recover.
 * Swapped Wifi / BT for MacOS compatible one, airdrop/handoff/apple watch unlock all working.
 More details here: https://www.macos86.it/topic/2675-proxmox-ve-osx-guide-discussion/?do=findComment&comment=76704
-* Fix Dr Debug 99 error on reboot when passing USB controllers to VM, above BIOS settings solved the 99 error

 ## ToDo:
 * Fix AMD Reset Bug
+* Fix Dr Debug 99 error on reboot when passing USB controllers to VM, even with above BIOS settings not solved